Karl Lacey: 2012 season: Footballer of the Year and All-Ireland success

 By kitting out for the 2012 Ulster Senior Football Championship Final, which his team won, Lacey made his 37th successive appearance for Donegal, beating the previous record set by Michael Hegarty.

 On 5 August 2012, Lacey surged up the pitch and scored the point that sealed Donegal's comprehensive victory over Kerry in the All-Ireland Senior Football Championship quarter-final at Croke Park.

 On 23 September 2012, he delivered a high ball towards team captain Michael Murphy who smashed the ball into the Mayo net after three minutes of the 2012 All-Ireland Senior Football Championship Final.
 He was also in possession at the final whistle and sent the ball clattering into the crowd with glee.

-Told he would be awarded the 2012 All Stars Footballer of the Year, he was in his car and nearly crashed.
+Told he would be awarded the 2012 GAA/GPA Footballer of the Year, he was in his car and nearly crashed.
 Then Arsène Wenger sent him a personal letter "on behalf of all the players and staff" at Highbury House who wanted to "take this opportunity to send our congratulations on recently winning the All-Ireland football championship."
 Then he attended the Football Tour of New York.
 Then he had a hip operation and put his feet up at home for the Christmas.